puiterwijk/Sanitarium/README.md

 Sanitarium is a tool for running an SSH client certificate authority, using OpenID Connect for authentication.

-> **WARNING**: This code is still relatively new, has not had a security audit.
+> **WARNING**: This code is still relatively new, and has not had a security audit.
 The API may change as a result of future changes.

 For Linux systems with a TPM2 device onboard, it is able to protect intermediate credentials with the TPM.